AiswariaMurugesan/ABC-Automation-Assignment/README.md

   2. The Test suites with prefix "SectionB" corresponds to the questions in Section B of the assignment
   3. The Test Suite "Verify Json" corresponds to the 1st question in Section C
-  4. Answers for questions 2 and 3 in Section C are given in the word document "AnsweraForSectionC.docx"
+  4. Answers for questions 2 and 3 in Section C are given in the word document "AnsweraForSectionC.docx" Please donwload the Test suites and place it in a folder called "tests" in your project.
 There are 2 different java script files available for section A, one with page objects and one without page objects.
   Follwoing are the ones without page objects:
     1. SectionA.js